 Everyone knows how amazing tart-sweet cranberry tastes alongside turkey at Thanksgiving.
 The cranberry’s refreshing flavor is equally amazing alongside sweeter flavors!
-Case in point: my Orange Cranberry Pound Cake.
-A sweet, buttery cream cheese pound cake made gorgeous and even more delicious with cranberry sauce swirled through the batter.
-Cranberries also add a pop of freshness to my Cranberry Almond Ricotta Cake.
-Dried cranberries are the sweetest form of cranberries and are so yummy in these Cranberry Raisin Pistachio Cookies.
+Case in point: my gorgeous and super flavorful Orange Cranberry Pound Cake.

-- PANTRY FRIENDLY: Made with a simple list of ingredients, I’m willing to bet you have most of these ingredients on hand!
+- THEY’RE PANTRY FRIENDLY: You probably have most of these ingredients on hand!

-- BUTTERY: Buttery….just like a good scone should be!
+- BUTTERY: They are buttery just like a good scone should be!

 WHITE CHOCOLATE CRANBERRY SCONE INGREDIENTS